Quantum Control and General Recursion beyond the Unitary Case: Denotational Semantics

-In order to define an adequate quantum case operation, it is necessary to specify more information about the physical implementation of each input channel~\cite{grenoble_coherent_control,kristjansson}.
-This can be done using the framework of vacuum-extensions~\cite{kristjansson,kristjansson_1}, which we summarize here.
+In order to define an adequate quantum case operation, it is necessary to specify more information about the physical implementation of each input channel, similarly to the operational semantics.
+This can be achieved using the framework of \emph{vacuum extensions}, introduced in~\cite{kristjansson,kristjansson_1}.

-Let $\mathcal{C}\in \tb{QO}(\Hilb_A, \Hilb_B)$ be a quantum operation.
-The idea is to extend the definition of $\mathcal{C}$ to describe its action when it receives a regular input, when its input is empty, and importantly, when it receives any superposition of regular and empty inputs.
-To formalize the concept of ``empty input'', we define a one-dimensional Hilbert space Vac.
-We write $\ket{\text{vac}}$ to denote a unit vector of $\text{Vac}$ called the \emph{vacuum state}, which is unique up to global phases.
-The purpose of $\ket{\text{vac}}$ is to represent an empty input.
-Then, a vacuum extension of $\mathcal{C}$ is a quantum operation $\tilde{\mathcal{C}}\in\tb{QO}(\Hilb_A\oplus \text{Vac}, \Hilb_B\oplus \text{Vac})$, whose action on regular inputs matches that of $\mathcal{C}$, and that returns the vacuum state when its input was the vacuum state, up to some amplitude.
-Formally, we have the following definition: